 Type II is best for the joints.
 It makes up about 50 percent of cartilage.
 This makes it a great choice for people who practice sports or exercise vigorously, as they may require a bit more support for joint health.

-Type III is the second most abundant collagen in human tissue, and it is also a main component of good hair, skin and nail health.
-It is found in reticular fibers, like bone marrow and alongside Type 1 in the body.
+Type III is the second most abundant collagen in human tissue, and it is also the main component of good hair, skin and nail health.
+It is found in reticular fibers, like bone marrow, and alongside Type I in the body.

 View this post on Instagram